devfile/registry/CONTRIBUTING.md

             origin: <link-to-sample-git-repository>
     ```

-6) Fill in the fields in the angle brackets based on your sample.
+5) Fill in the fields in the angle brackets based on your sample.
 Note that there must be only one git remote for the devfile sample.
-7) Open a pull request against this repository with your changes.
+6) Open a pull request against this repository with your changes.

 ### Adding a new version

 In case you want to add another version to a new devfile sample you can update the existing sample inside the `extraDevfileEntries.yaml` file:

-1) Verify your Sample functions with Che.

-    - Opening the URL `https://workspaces.openshift.com/#<repository_url>` in your browser should start a workspace where `exec` commands run successfully.
-Type `task+<space>` in the IDE command palette to see the list of available commands.

-2) Verifying your Sample functions with OpenShift Console
+1) Verifying your Sample functions with OpenShift Console

     - Use the Developer perspective and import the Devfile Sample using Import from Git.

-3) Verifying your Sample functions with RHTAP
+2) Verifying your Sample functions with RHTAP

     - Create an application by importing the sample from Git.

-4) Open `extraDevfileEntries.yaml` in an editor
+3) Open `extraDevfileEntries.yaml` in an editor
-5) A sample with multiple versions should be:
+4) A sample with multiple versions should be:

     ```yaml
     - name: <sample-name>